 Dramatic improvement in hypertension in just 90 days.
 Amounts of medications necessary to maintain acceptable blood pressure levels will be reduced or eliminated.

 Patients’ wounds heal, even if these wounds have not closed for many years.
 Diabetes is the number-one cause of non-traumatic amputations worldwide.
-These amputations should be avoided for any patients on APT therapy as most all of the wounds are expected to heal.
+These amputations should be avoided for any patients on MII treatments as most all of the wounds are expected to heal.
 With increased blood flow, future wounds can be avoided as the skin gets healthier.
 Feeling returns to the extremities, allowing an awareness if a blister is developing.

 Chronic Fatigue and Muscle Fatigue